DevFelipeRT/quotation-system/modules/Infrastructure/Logging/README.md

 $objectSanitizer = new ObjectSanitizer(
     new CircularReferenceDetector(),
-    new SensitiveKeyDetector(),
+    new SensitiveKeyDetector(...),
-    new StringSanitizer(...), // Pass appropriate dependencies
+    new StringSanitizer(...),
     '[MASKED]',
     8 // Maximum recursion depth
 );

 $sanitized = $objectSanitizer->sanitizeObject($someObject);
-// $sanitized is a fully sanitized associative array ready for logging
+// $sanitized is a fully sanitized associative array ready for logging,
+// including an 'object_class' key.
 ```

-##### **Integration**
+###### **Integration**

 This class implements `ObjectSanitizerInterface` and is typically used as a dependency within higher-level logging or audit modules that require secure serialization and masking of potentially sensitive objects.

-##### **Security Considerations**
+###### **Security Considerations**

-* Ensures sensitive information is not leaked in logs, error traces, or serialized outputs.
+  * Ensures sensitive information from an object's **public properties** is not leaked in logs, error traces, or serialized outputs.
-* Prevents stack overflows and performance issues by enforcing a maximum recursion depth and circular reference detection.
+  * Prevents stack overflows and performance issues by enforcing a maximum recursion depth and detecting circular references.
   * Can be composed with custom key detectors or string sanitizers for project-specific policies.

 ---